vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ## Challenge 5: handling problems through the UI!

-Based on your current understanding of the *federated average* algorithm, especulate on what would happen if you run the 'central' function of this algorithm on a study that includes 'offline' nodes.
+Based on your current understanding of the *federated average* algorithm, speculate on what would happen if you run the 'central' function of this algorithm on a study that includes 'offline' nodes.
 Once you have made your prediction, validate it by repeating the process from the previous challenge, this time using the _study_ with the 'offline' node.

 Discuss the following: